Israeli drone attack kills a citizen in Southern Lebanon - Shafaq News

 Shafaq News- Beirut

-An Israeli drone strike killed a Lebanese citizen after hitting a car in the town of al-Tayri, in the Bint Jbeil district, the Lebanese Ministry of Public Health said.
+An Israeli drone strike killed a Lebanese citizen after hitting a car in the town of Hanin, in the Bint Jbeil district, local media reported on Monday.

+According to Lebanon’s National News Agency (NNA), the strike targeted Mohammed Tahseen Hussein Qashaqash as he prepared his SUV for transporting students to their schools.
+The drone fired several missiles at him, killing him instantly and igniting several nearby vehicles.

-The Israeli military later said it had killed a member of Hezbollah in the strike, without providing further details.
+The Israeli military confirmed on X that it "eliminated a Hezbollah operative who was working on rebuilding military structures in southern Lebanon."

-#عاجل 🔸استهدف جيش الدفاع قبل قليل عنصرًا إرهابيًا من حزب الله في منطقة الطيري بجنوب لبنان— افيخاي ادرعي (@AvichayAdraee) February 12, 2026
+#عاجل ‼️جيش الدفاع الإسرائيلي يقضي على مخرب من منظمة حزب الله الإرهابية كان يعمل على إعادة إعمار بنى عسكرية في جنوب لبنان⭕️هاجم جيش الدفاع الإسرائيلي في وقت سابق اليوم (الاثنين) وقضى على مخرب كان يعمل على محاولة إعادة إعمار بنى عسكرية تابعة لمنظمة حزب الله الإرهابية في منطقة…— كابتن إيلا Captain Ella (@CaptainElla1) February 16, 2026

-Despite a US-brokered ceasefire reached on November 27, 2024, Israeli forces continue operations in southern and eastern Lebanon and in Beirut’s southern suburbs.
-The UN peacekeeping mission, UNIFIL, has recorded more than 10,000 Israeli violations since the truce, while Lebanon’s Health Ministry reports around 340 deaths and more than 970 injuries during the same period, including women and children.
+The strike comes despite a US-brokered ceasefire reached on November 27, 2024.
+Israeli forces continue operations in southern and eastern Lebanon and in Beirut’s southern suburbs.
+The UN peacekeeping mission, UNIFIL, has recorded more than 10,000 Israeli violations since the truce, while Lebanon’s Health Ministry reports around 340 deaths and over 970 injuries during the same period, including women and children.